tomhoover/guide-programming-fundamentals-in-python/guide.md

 	--------------------------

-4. Next include another variable that is a **string** containing this “photo” of our pet.
+4. Now add another variable that is a **string** containing this “photo” of our pet.

 	```py
 	print 'Welcome to Pypet!'